 If you find yourself working from home while also trying to entertain kids, without the benefit of school, outings, sports practice, and other activities to keep them occupied, my thoughts are with you, Mama.
+These easy DIY bath products for kids will help with that!

 Take it from an experienced homeschooling-the-kids-while-simultaneously-working-from-home mom (yes, I actually chose to do this, long before a global pandemic made it the reality for most families) keeping those kiddos busy is going to save your bacon.